albinblaschka/vegsoup-data/README.md

 install.packages("vegsoup", repos="http://R-Forge.R-project.org", type = "source")
 ```

-To load a data set it into an *R* session you may either download a particular `*.rda` file and attach it to your *R*-session (first navigate to the respective `*.rda` file, then right-click on the file, a further click on *View Raw* will download the file.), or load the data directly from inside an R session:
+To load a data set into an *R* session you may either download a particular `*.rda` file and attach it to your *R*-session (first navigate to the respective `*.rda` file, then right-click on the file, a further click on *View Raw* will download the file.), or load the data directly from inside an R session:

 ```R
 library(vegsoup)